Understand that subtraction is the inverse of addition and vice versa; use this to derive and record related addition and subtraction number sentences

 Answer addition and subtraction questions to arrange the dominoes in the correct order as quickly as possible.
 Lots of choice over level including; add and/or subtract within 20, 50, 100, using decimals or with negative numbers.

-View full screen in your browser.
 This ITP displays up to 20 coloured counters and the corresponding addition sentence.
 The number of counters you select, appear on the screen in purple.
 Click on any counter to change its colour, the number sentence also changes.
 To hide and reveal the number sentence, click on the box with the question marks.
 You can replace a number in the number sentence with a question mark by clicking on the number, and drag counters around the screen to form groups.
 Addition can be changed to subtraction by clicking on the addition sign in the box.
 Counters can be dragged into the displayed box, which you can make opaque to hide the counters.
 The ITP can be used to model addition by combining and counting, and subtraction by partitioning and taking away.
 The hide and reveal options allow you to pose questions with unknown numbers in different positions in the number sentence.
 Partitioning counters in different ways helps children to identify all sums and differences of numbers to 20.

-View full screen in your browser.
+I am remaking the ITPs so that they will work on all modern browsers and tablets.
+They will remain freely available to all without the need for a subscription.
 This ITP allows you to compare two rows of beads and to analyse the calculations they can represent.
 It can be used to promote the language of addition and subtraction, particularly the interpretation of difference.
 The ITP operates as a series of animations which show how the rows of beads can be represented by two number lines and then as a single number line with the difference indicated by a ‘jump’.

 An excellent tool for reinforcing an understanding of the role of the equals sign.
 Choose one objective, or many.
 You can choose all the objectives for a single year group (or multiple year groups).
 You can also choose to balance between different types of calculations (eg addition and multiplication).